 Wood burns best when dry and wood that is split dries faster than logs.
-For a list of EPA certified woodstoves go to: www.epa.gov/compliance/epa-certified-wood-heater-database
+Chimneys should be cleaned once a year or per manufacturers recommendations.
+It is important to use safe and efficient wood stoves.
+For a list of EPA certified woodstoves go to: www.epa.gov/compliance/epa-certifiedwood-heater-database